Efficient uniform approximation using Random Vector Functional Link networks: Introduction

-Despite the simplicity of their architecture, RVFL models found their applications in signal classification and regression problems \cite{katuwal20181ensemble}, forecasting \cite{tang2018noniterative}, time-series data prediction \cite{chen1999rapid}, and others; for an overview, see \cite{malik}.
-At the same time, theoretical foundation for RVFL networks is still lacking \cite[{\S}1]{rvfl}.
-This paper aims to remedy this discrepancy, bringing us one step closer to understanding more complicated architectures on neural networks, widely used in practical applications.
+In spite of the simplicity of the architecture, RVFL models have been applied in signal classification and regression problems \cite{katuwal20181ensemble}, forecasting \cite{tang2018noniterative}, time-series data prediction \cite{chen1999rapid} among others; for an overview, see \cite{malik}.
+Yet, theoretical foundations for RVFL networks are still lacking \cite[{\S}1]{rvfl}.
+This paper aims to remedy this discrepancy.

 Since only the outer weights of RVFL architectures need to be optimized, in practice the learning process boils down to a linear optimization task.
-Indeed, given training data $\{x_p\}_{p=1}^k,$ we aim to choose $a_j$'s so that
+Indeed, given training data $\{x_p\}_{p=1}^k,$ we aim to choose $a_j$'s such that

-Owing to the fact that the learning process boils down to a linear optimization problem, training RVFL networks sidesteps the usual pitfalls of nonconvex optimization problems, such as slow convergence and getting stuck in local optima.
+Since the learning process boils down to a linear optimization problem, training RVFL networks sidesteps the usual pitfalls of nonconvex optimization problems, such as slow convergence and getting stuck in local optima \cite{malik}.